Introduction

 go build -o cdt -ldflags='-X main.version=dev -X main.appName=cdt -X "main.appLongName=Criteo Dev Toolkit"' main.go

-Or simply call the build.sh scripts
+Or simply call the build.sh script

 ./build.sh [version] [app name] [app long name]

-Run tests
+Running tests

-Run unit tests
+Run unit tests:

 go test -v ./...

-Run all integration tests
+Run all integration tests:

 ./test/integration.sh